 This commentary examines the space-attitude-administrative complex of mainstream mental health systems with regard to its responses to decriminalization of non-heteronormative sexual identities.
 Even though the Supreme court in its 2018 order instructed governments to disseminate its judgement widely, there has been no such attempt till date.
-None of the mental health institutions has initiated LGBTQIA+ rights-based awareness campaign when lack of awareness about sexualities in itself remains a critical factor for non-inclusive environment that forces queer individuals to end their lives.
-This attitude is in alignment with queerphobia of the statecome up with as mandated in the landmark judgement..
-Drawing on the concept of ‘biocommunicability’, analysing the public interfaces of state run mental health institutions and the responses of mental health systems to two recent deaths by suicide of suicide- a Bollywood actor and a queer student- I illustrate that mental health institutions function to further anti-LGBTQIA+ sentiments of the state by churning out customer-patients out of structural violence and systemic inequalities, benefitting the mental health economy at the cost of curative violence on queer citizens.
+None of the government run mental health institutions has initiated LGBTQIA+ rights-based awareness campaign when lack of awareness about sexualities in itself remains a critical factor for non-inclusive environment that forces queer individuals to end their lives.
+This attitude is in alignment with queerphobia of the state which didn’t come up with any awareness campaign as mandated in the landmark judgement.
+Drawing on the concept of ‘biocommunicability’, analysing the public interfaces of state run mental health institutions and the responses of mental health systems to recent death by suicide of a queer student, I illustrate how mental health institutions function to further anti-LGBTQIA+ sentiments of the state by churning out customer-patients out of structural violence and systemic inequalities, benefitting the mental health economy at the cost of curative violence on queer citizens.

-‘I and the world happened to have a slight difference of opinion: the world said I was mad and I said the world was mad.
-I was outvoted, and here I am.’

---Brothers, quoted in Johnstone, 2000, p.222)
+‘“The formulation of a problem is far more often essential than its solution.” -Albert Einstein